The 1900s ‘Touch of blue’ corset that I made recently was the first 1900s corset that I’ve finished, but it wasn’t the first that I started.

 The Challenge: #10 Heroes

-My Heroes: I struggled with this pattern, because the sizing at the smaller sizes doesn’t work particularly well if you have a small waist and a big ribcage, so I was only able to finish it thanks to Norah Waugh, Jean Hunnisett, and, to a lesser extent, Valerie Steel; three historians whose fantastic research into corsets helped me to decide how to lay out the boning channels and make the sizing work for me.
+My Heroes: I struggled with this pattern, because the sizing at the smaller sizes doesn’t work particularly well if you have a small waist and a big ribcage.
+I was only able to finish it thanks to Norah Waugh, Jean Hunnisett, and, to a lesser extent, Valerie Steel.
+These three historians fantastic research into corsets helped me to decide how to lay out the boning channels and make the sizing work for me.

-So this pattern is in honour of those three ladies, and also my great, great aunt, Agnes, whose history is the latest research project among my family geneologists.
-She left the US to be a missionary in the (then) Ottoman Empire in 1901, and lived there for the next 43 years, founding the first secondary girls school in the OE, surviving two world wars, the end of the OE, and the wrath of various governments because she publicly spoke out against the Armenian Genocide, and the rise of the Nazis.
+So this pattern is in honour of those three ladies, and also my great, great aunt, Agnes.
+Agnes’ history is the latest research project among my family geneologists.
+She left the US to be a missionary in the (then) Ottoman Empire in 1901, and lived there for the next 43 years.
+She founded the first secondary girls school in the OE.
+She survived two world wars, the end of the OE, and the wrath of various governments because she publicly spoke out against the Armenian Genocide, and the rise of the Nazis.
 Pretty awesome woman!

 Fabric/Materials: 1m of midweight cotton twill, op-shop find ($2), 1m of spring green taffeta ($18, The Fabric Store 40% off sale)